 Lighting and air conditioning are provided Monday through Friday during the hours specified in each Lease and Saturday by request.
 An additional fee is charged for after-hours services.
-To obtain after-hours lighting and air conditioning services, an authorized tenant representative must use the Energy Services Platform.
+To obtain after-hours lighting and air conditioning services, an authorized tenant representative must submit all requests through the Genea system.

 For convenience, light switches are located on floors near the passenger elevator lobbies.
 Tenants may use these switches to turn on lights after hours.
 Use of these switches incurs no additional charges.
 Lights will continue to go off every hour in order to conserve energy.